KaylaKarmanos/KaylaKarmanos.github.io/lookingforward.html.md

 ## Actions Steps after my First Exposure to Digital Humanities

-My time spent in this class has not only taught me about Digital Humanities but also about available resources on campus and in the greater Philadelphia area.
+My time spent in this class has not only taught me about Digital Humanities but also about available resources online, on campus, and in the greater Philadelphia area.

 ### Attending Workshops at Education Commons: Embroidery